Free HR Services from our Employee Relations Experts. Find out more.

 • The major barriers facing regional businesses over the next 12 months.

-Over the year ahead, the majority (51%) of regional businesses expect economic conditions to remain about the same.
-One in five (20%) expect economic conditions to improve, while the remaining three in 10 (29%) expect conditions to worsen.
+Over the year ahead, one quarter (25%) of regional businesses expect economic conditions to improve, up five percentage points from last quarter.
+Over two in five (44%) expect economic conditions to stay unchanged, while three in 10 (31%) expect conditions to worsen.

 Produced quarterly, our inflation update provides charts and tables on consumer price trends in Perth and all the capital cities.

-• Perth recorded a 2.1% increase to CPI over the quarter, bringing inflation to 4.6% over the year.
-This is now the highest reading of all capital cities.
+• Perth recorded a 0.4% drop to CPI over the quarter, bringing inflation to 3.8% over the year.
+This is remains the highest reading of all capital cities.

 • What influenced CPI this quarter?